 If you think you may not be around in an area for very long, you should consider whether it is worth buying.
 Buying somewhere should be viewed as a long-term investment.

-If you are a Homeowner, then all this is down to you, as is ensuring the property, which will be a condition of any mortgage you take out.
+If you are a Homeowner, then all this is down to you, ensuring the property will be a condition of any mortgage you take out.

 Buying a home is an enormous financial commitment, and everyone should consider all the options before diving in if you decide to rent though it may take you much longer to save up for a deposit.